awsdocs/aws-app-mesh-user-guide/doc_source/security_iam_service-with-iam.md

 [Service\-linked roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html#iam-term-service-linked-role) allow AWS services to access resources in other services to complete an action on your behalf\.
 Service\-linked roles appear in your IAM account and are owned by the service\.
 An IAM administrator can view but not edit the permissions for service\-linked roles\.

 App Mesh supports service\-linked roles\.
-For details about creating or managing App Mesh service\-linked roles, see [Using Service\-Linked Roles for App Mesh](using-service-linked-roles.md)\.
+For details about creating or managing App Mesh service\-linked roles, see [Using service\-linked roles for App Mesh](using-service-linked-roles.md)\.

 ### Service roles<a name="security_iam_service-with-iam-roles-service"></a>